Yoav666s/dnd-wiki/collections/_monsters/nornfeld/silentspire-manor/shael.md

   **Club.** Melee Weapon Attack: +2 to hit (+6 to hit with shillelagh), reach 5 ft., one target.
 Hit: 2 (1 d4) bludgeoning damage, or 8 (1d8 + 4) bludgeoning damage with shillelagh.

   **Fey Charm.** Shael targets one humanoid or beast that she can see within 30 feet of her.
 If the target can see Shael, it must succeed on a DC 14 Wisdom saving throw or be magically charmed.
 The charmed creature regards Sahel as a trusted friend to be heeded and protected.
 Although the target isn't under Shael's control, it takes her requests or actions in the most favorable way it can.
 Each time Shael or her allies do anything harmful to the target, it can repeat the saving throw, ending the effect on itself on a success.
 Otherwise, the effect lasts 24 hours or until Shael dies, is on a different plane of existence from the target, or ends the effect as a bonus action.
 If a target's saving throw is successful, the target is immune to Shael's Fey Charm for the next 24 hours.
 Shael can have no more than one humanoid and up to three beasts charmed at a time.

+  **Spellcasting.** Shael casts one of the following spells, using Charisma as the spellcasting ability (spell save DC 14, +6 to hit with spell attacks):

+  At will: Druidcraft, Shillelagh
 excerpt: "Medium Fey, Neutral"
 ---